Anaglyph images – A Stereographer’s swiss knife:

 As you move the mouse cursor (wearing 3D glasses) you’ll notice the correct depth of the scene, but as you move higher, you’ll notice the graduated depth falloff, coming back toward zero parallax.
 We now know why.

-To it’s credit – The InstaPRO 360 camera has a lot.. a lot of stereo realestate working for it, compared even to – dare I say – the Jaunt Camera.
+To it’s credit – The InstaPRO 360 camera has a lot of stereo realestate working for it, compared even to – dare I say – the Jaunt Camera.

 Don’t believe me?
-Take a look at a screen grab from the Jaunt below, (including the ‘jaunt crater’ at the nadir) See just the sliver of 3D that’s visible?
+Take a look at a screen grab from the Jaunt below, it might be a prototype rig though but it shows a significant ‘nadir crater’.
+See just the sliver of 3D that’s visible?
 If you look even more closely you’ll notice the optical flow artifacts around the boy’s arm

 So what’s stopping the InstaPRO 360 from being the de-facto Stereoscopic VR camera and at that gorgeous price?
 To me (and this is strictly my personal opinion), the fact that based on footage I’ve seen, without having access to the camera, it’s that the cameras are not scan-line (or genlock) synced.